riziles/xgrams_fork/README.md

 -   [`Ngram Type`](https://ranelpadon.github.io/ngram-type/) More Keyzen, now with ngrams.
 I hacked this one so much I finally just rewrote it from scratch.
 -   [`keybr`](https://www.keybr.com/) I mainlined this from a-z with the hacked Ranel Padon ngrams to focus around the new key.

-## Xgram
+# Xgram

 -   Inspired by the above, most directly descended from the last 4
--   Pangrams to discover weak spots or efficiently typing all keys
+-   Pangrams to discover weak spots or efficiently typing all letters
 -   Large amounts of ngrams
 -   Filtering so you can hone in on specific keys and fingers
 -   Popular programming language keywords

-## Tools
+# Tools

 I went on a Javascript adventure.
 It makes me miss how superior Swift is.